 What will change for shop customers?

 For your customers, the PSD2 means that in certain cases another precautionary measure can be added to the ordering process in your shop.
-As this rule applies to every European online store, customers will most likely quickly get used to it.
+As this rule applies to every online store in the EU, customers will most likely quickly get used to it.

 Note: This article contains initial legal information but makes no claim to completeness and accuracy.
 Under no circumstances can it replace legal advice in individual cases.